 Quick Answer

-Diminished value (DV) is the cost of your car’s loss of reputation following an accident (we think it’s hysterical that a car has its own reputation, but that’s a joke for a different day).
-Even if your car is repaired by a quality and qualified professional to restore it back to its pre-accident condition, potential buyers won’t be willing to pay the same price.
-That difference in the pre-accident value of your car to the post-repair value of the car is how diminished value is calculated.
+Diminished value (DV) is the cost of your car’s loss of reputation following a car accident (we think it’s hysterical that a car has its own reputation, but that’s a joke for a different day).
+Even if your car is repaired by a quality and qualified professional to restore it back to its pre-accident condition, a potential buyer won’t be willing to pay the same price.
+That difference in the pre-accident market value of your car to the post-repair value of the car is how diminished value is calculated.
+Now that you know what a diminished value claim is, let's learn about the different types.

 There are three types of diminished value.

-Inherent diminished value is the most common form of DV after an auto accident.
-This type of diminished value is recognized as existing solely because the history of damage to the car will reduce its value on the market.
+This is the most common form of DV after an auto accident.
+This type of vehicle’s diminished value is recognized as existing solely because the history of property damage will reduce the car’s value on the market.
 This assumes repairs have been done correctly.

-Immediate diminished value represents the difference in value of the car immediately following the accident before any repairs are made.
-This wouldn’t be applicable in most cases because insurance will cover the cost of repairs.
+This represents the difference in value of the car immediately following the car accident before any repairs are made.
+This wouldn’t be applicable in most cases because the car insurance company will cover the cost of repairs.

-Repair-related diminished value is the loss of resale value to the car due to faulty repairs.
-This loss in value is beyond the reputational damage from the accident and can only be claimed in instances where repairs cannot be remediated.
+This is the loss of resale value to the car due to faulty repairs.
+This loss in market value is beyond the reputational damage from the car accident and repairs cannot be remediated.

-In most cases following a crash a claim for inherent diminished value will be made.
+In most cases following a crash an inherent diminished value claim will be made.
 Each state has slightly different criteria for eligibility and calculation of DV but there are a few commonalities.

 - There is a cutoff for age (often 7-10+ years) and mileage (typically 100k+)